singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 While  there are a large number of recursive problems, many follow similar patterns.
 A good hint that a problem is recursive is that it can be built off of subproblems.

-When you hear a problem beginning with the following statements, it's often (though not always) a good candidate for recursion: "Design an algorithm to compute the nth ..", "Write code to list the first n ..; "Implement a method to compute all..", and so on.
+When you hear a problem beginning with the following statements, it's often (though not always) a good candidate for recursion: "Design an algorithm to compute the nth ...", "Write code to list the first n...; "Implement a method to compute all...", and so on.

 > Tip: In my experience  coaching  candidates, people  typically have about 50% accuracy in their "this sounds like a recursive problem" instinct.
 Use that instinct, since that 50% is valuable.
 But don't be afraid to look at the problem in a different way, even if you initially thought it seemed recursive.
 There's also a 50% chance that you were wrong.